BjoernLange/introduction-to-embedded-rust-examples/03-blinky-platform-independent/README.md

 Project including startup code for running the platform independent blinky program on an ESP32.

+## blinky-esp32c3

+Project including startup code for running the platform independent blinky program on an ESP32-C3.

 ## blinky-nrf52840-mdk

 Project including startup code for running the platform independent blinky program on an nRF52840-MDK.